panhavsilva/my_site/README.md

 The page starts with a presentation of the person and his contacts, has a skill bar in the study area and finally a summary of courses taken or in progress.

-To access the site, click here!

 <img src="./images/header.png"/>

 ## To access

-To visit the site,<a href="https://pamelavieiradasilva.000webhostapp.com"> click here!</a>
+To visit the site, [click here!](https://pamelavieiradasilva.000webhostapp.com)

 ## Usage example